kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Tiny URL.md

 					|					Database
 				KV DB				Cleanup Service
 ```
+#### LB/Load Balancer (Don't need that initially)
+- All requests coming from our clients will go through a load balancer first.
+This will **ensure requests are equally distributed among processing servers**.
 ### Algorithm
 #### Hashing function (**No** because of conflict)
 - get long URL last 6 digets of MD5